Understanding Therapy For Addiction Recovery

 Types Of Therapy: Equine And Animal Therapy

-Being in the presence of animals that offer unconditional love and promote relaxation can help those suffering with difficult emotions connect and find joy.
-Furthermore, feelings of depression and stress can improve around animals and patients can enjoy the feeling of responsibility that is associated with caring for animals.
+Being in the presence of animals that offer unconditional love and promote relaxation can assist those suffering with difficult emotions connect and find joy.
+Furthermore, petting animals can release oxytocin, a stress neutralizing chemical in the body, which can improve feelings of depression and decrease symptoms related to stress.
+Lastly, patients can enjoy the feeling of responsibility that is associated with caring for animals.

 Types Of Therapy: Holistic-Based Therapies

-Holistic treatment includes non-traditional treatments that take a whole mind and body approach such as:
+Holistic treatment includes non-traditional alternative treatments that take a whole mind and body approach such as:

 Art or music based therapy

 When combined with traditional medicine, holistic treatments can help balance out medication-related side effects.
-For instance, some individuals can still endure anxiety, depression, and cravings post-detox and throughout rehab.
-Practices like meditation and yoga can help decrease these negative feelings.
+For instance, some individuals can still endure anxiety, depression, and cravings post-detox and throughout treatment.
+Practices like meditation and yoga can help decrease and manage these negative feelings.

-Meditation can help calm the mind for those who suffer from anxiety, and other-stress-related conditions.
-Yoga can boost endorphins and moods.
+Meditation promotes a calm mind for those who suffer from anxiety and other stress-related conditions.
+Yoga can boost endorphins and elevate moods.
 Additionally, eating nutrient-dense foods and getting rest can all stabilize wellness.

 Ready To Get The Support You Deserve?

-Battling chemical dependencies can be a challenging way to live.
-Fortunately there are programs available for your recovery needs.
-If you or a loved one is struggling with substance abuse, don’t hesitate to contact a compassionate treatment provider for more information.
+Struggling with a substance use disorder (SUD) can be an exhausting and challenging way to live.
+Fortunately, there are programs available for your recovery needs.
+If you or a loved one is struggling with substance abuse, don’t hesitate to contact a treatment provider for more information.